Shahin093/mtm-tradus-inventory-management/README.md

 - if The Suppler is not exist they won't be delete Data.
 - (Authentication): It can access only Admins.
 - i have used dynamic route("/:id")

+## Implement Brand : (Read, insert , update GetById Delete, filtering, pagination, zod validation, )

+### Create Brand : Only Access Admin

+route : /api/v1/brands/create-brand (POST)

+Discuss: i have embed from supplier Schema here. i have checked supplier . if The Supplier is not found , i have responded a error-message.

+### Get All Brand and Filters:

+route : /api/v1/brands/ (GET)